divymurli/NER_BERT_basic/README.md

 ## Deployment

-Assuming you have the model loaded into the correct place in the `docker/` directory, I've written a [tutorial](https://divymurli.github.io/guides.html) on how to deploy a model with Docker and AWS.
+Assuming you have the model loaded into the correct place in the `docker/` directory, I've written a [tutorial](https://divymurli.github.io/guides.html) on how to deploy a model with Docker and AWS using FastAPI.